HITB-CyberWeek/hitbsecconf-ctf-2023/writeups/pure/README.md

 app.use(middlewares.cookieSettingsHandler);
 ```

 Because of this, an attacker could exploit the application much easier.
-The following `settings` cookie could be used to set `req.session.isAdmin` property: `settings=isAdmin:1`
+The following `settings` cookie could be used to set `req.session.isAdmin` property to `true`: `settings=isAdmin:1`

 ## Exploit